 What does the ODI think about data ownership and data rights?

-We believe that we all need to benefit from our decisions being informed by data, while being protected from its harmful impacts.
+We believe that we all need to benefit from our decisions being informed by data, while being protected from any harmful impacts.
 We also believe that most of the people arguing for data ownership believe in the same end goals.
 But we don’t think that data ownership will achieve this goal.
 We need a rights framework instead.